 They do vary.
-We supply mostly one year ‘maiden’ trees.
+We supply mostly one year pre-grafted ‘maiden’ trees.
 Apples, Cherries & Pears depending on variety can be 90cm- 1.8m (3-6′) tall.
 Quinces usually about 1.8m (6′).
 Plums & damsons depeding on variety can be taller up to 2.4m (8′).
 When delivering taller trees we have to reduce them a little to fit in 1.8m (6′) long cartons.
 They will benefit from being reduced further after planting.

 What size will the trees be when they are fully grown?